 Exercises After Breast Surgery: A Week-By-Week Guide

 The key to knowing the proper exercises after breast surgery is all in the timing.
-This is one of our most popular questions!
+This is one of the most popular questions we get at our Raleigh plastic surgery office.
 We created this guide of what you can do at each time point after your breast implant surgery.
+When recovering in North Carolina, whether it is after plastic surgery in Raleigh, Cary, Durham, Chapel Hill or on the coast like Greenville, Wilmington and Cedar Point — everyone wants to know when they can go back to walking and working out in our great outdoors.
+Read on for details about going back to your regular activities after plastic surgery.

 Whether you had breast implants above the muscle or breast implants under the muscle, this guide is helpful at planning your exercises after breast surgery.
 Be sure to check with your board-certified plastic surgeon before making any major moves in working out after breast implants.